IBM-Cloud/cloud-event-management-sample/README.md

 3. `cd` into this newly created directory

+4. Open the manifest.yml file and change the host value to something unique.

+The host you choose will determine the subdomain of your application's URL: <host>.mybluemix.net

-4. Connect to Bluemix in the command line tool and follow the prompts to log in
+5. Connect to Bluemix in the command line tool and follow the prompts to log in

   ```
   $ cf api https://api.ng.bluemix.net